arXiv/arxiv-docs/source/help/econ/index.md

 <span id="AdvisoryCommittee"></span>
-## The arXiv Economics Advisory Committee
+## The arXiv Economics Editorial Committee

-The advisory committee members serve as consultants to Cornell University and to the [arXiv scientific advisory board](../../about/people/scientific_ad_board.md).
+The editorial committee members serve as consultants to Cornell University and to the [arXiv Editorial Advisory Committee](../../about/people/editorial_advisory_council.md).
 All arXiv policy decisions are ultimately made by Cornell University.

 - Federico Echenique (California Institute of Technology)
 - Drew Fudenberg (Massachusetts Institute of Technology)